Hostile Work Environment Lawyers

 Age: Employees who are 40 years old and over are protected from harassment when they are treated differently from younger employees.

-Sexual Orientation (homosexual, heterosexual, bisexual): FEHA defines “sexual orientation” as heterosexuality, homosexuality, and bisexuality.
+Sexual Orientation/Sexual Preference (homosexual, heterosexual, bisexual): FEHA defines “sexual orientation” or sexual preference as heterosexuality, homosexuality, and bisexuality.

 Military Veteran Status: FEHA defines “military or veteran status” as “a member or veteran of the United States Armed Forces, United States Armed Forces Reserve, the United States National Guard, and the California National Guard.”